-- f.
-Corresponding persons in affiliated companies6 the DOS of the affiliated companies and their close family members. - g.
-Directors7 shall include: - (1) Directors who are named as such in the articles of incorporation; - (2) Directors duly elected in subsequent meetings of the stockholders; and - (3) Those elected to fill vacancies in the board of directors. - h.
-Enterprise Risk Management8 a process, effected by an entity's Board of Directors, management and other personnel, applied in strategy setting and across the enterprise that is designed to identify potential events that may affect the entity, manage risks to be within its risk appetite, and provide reasonable assurance regarding the achievement of entity objectives.
+- h.
+Directors9 shall include: - (1) Directors who are named as such in the articles of incorporation; - (2) Directors duly elected in subsequent meetings of the stockholders; and - (3) Those elected to fill vacancies in the board of directors. - i.
+Enterprise Risk Management10 a process, effected by an entity's Board of Directors, management and other personnel, applied in strategy setting and across the enterprise that is designed to identify potential events that may affect the entity, manage risks to be within its risk appetite, and provide reasonable assurance regarding the achievement of entity objectives. - j.
+Executive Director11 a director who has executive responsibility of day-to-day operations of a part or the whole of the Bank.